sgherbst/svinst/README.md

             inst_name: "I0"
 ```

-Pre-processor defines can be set from the command line as well:
+Pre-processor defines can be set from the command line as well.
+In this example, the first ``define`` has both a name and a value, controlling the name of the instantiated module from a ``define`` variable.
+The second define has only a name, and it causes a second module to be instantiated only if it has be defined.

 ```shell
 > svinst verilog/def_test.sv -d MODULE_NAME=module_name_from_define -d EXTRA_INSTANCE